newsnowlabs/runcvm/README.md

 ENTRYPOINT ["/lib/systemd/systemd"]
 VOLUME /disks

-# Mount formatted backing file at /var/lib/docker for speed and overlay2 support
+# Mount formatted backing files at:
+# - /var/lib/docker for speed and overlay2 support
+# - /opt/runcvm to avoid nested virtiofs, which works, but can't be great for speed
-ENV RUNCVM_DISKS='/disks/docker,/var/lib/docker,ext4,2G'
+ENV RUNCVM_DISKS='/disks/docker,/var/lib/docker,ext4,2G;/disks/runcvm,/opt/runcvm,ext4,2G'

 # # Uncomment this block to preinstall RunCVM from the specified image
 #